 King was elected to Congress in 2002 to represent Iowa's Fifth Congressional District.
 During the 2012 election cycle, Iowa was redistricted to four districts.
 King now represents the Fourth Congressional District in the 114th Congress which includes: Ames, Fort Dodge, Mason City, Sioux City and Spencer.
 He brings personal experience, Constitutional principles, traditional marriage and family values and the perspective of representing one of the top producing agriculture districts in the nation to the people of Iowa's Fourth Congressional District.

-King serves on the Agriculture Committee.
+King has been an effective member of the Agriculture Committee.
 He has long been dedicated to adding value as close to the corn stalk and bean stem as possible, as many times as possible.
 King's very first bill in Congress was an expansion of a tax credit to small ethanol and biodiesel producers.
 His language was included in the Energy Users Act of 2005, which President George W. Bush signed into law.
-He sits on the Livestock and Foreign Agriculture and Conservation and Forestry Subcommittees.
+During the last two re-authorizations of the Farm Bill, King successfully passed his PICA ("Protect Interstate Commerce Act") through the House of Representatives both times, and he was an instrumental voice successfully encouraging President Trump to permit the year round sale of e-15 ethanol.

-As 97% of Iowa's businesses are small business, King serves on the House Small Business Committee so he can work to restrict government regulations that impede the growth of business and jobs.
-He brings with him to the Committee firsthand knowledge of challenges faced by small business owners.
-He also sits on the following Subcommittees within Small Business: Agriculture, Energy and Trade; Healthcare and Technology; Economic Growth, Tax and Capital Access; Contracting and Workforce.
+As 97% of Iowa's businesses are small business, King has also accumulated years of service on the House Small Business Committee, experience he has used to restrict government regulations that impede the growth of business and jobs.
+As the founder of a construction company, he has firsthand knowledge of challenges faced by small business owners.

-King is also a member of the House Judiciary Committee, where he sits on the Constitution and Civil Justice Subcommittee and the Immigration and Border Security Subcommittee.
+King has also been a long-standing member of the House Judiciary Committee, including serving as Chairman of the Constitution and Civil Justice Subcommittee in the 115th Congress.
 He believes the Constitution means what it says and that it should be read with the intent of our Founding Fathers in mind.
 King is never caught without a copy of the Constitution in his coat pocket.
 He is a strong advocate of the Rule of Law and enforcing our borders.
 King is a full-spectrum, Constitutional Conservative.

 King, for more than a decade, has chaired the Conservative Opportunity Society, a powerful and legendary House caucus that has become the conscience of Constitutional conservatives in the U.S. Congress.